visheshd/visheshd.github.io/_posts/2016-07-02-3-common-misconceptions-about-hybrid-apps.md

 Hybrid apps interact with your mobile operating systems indirectly.
 [Read more about, what is a hybrid app?](http://vishesh.space/what-is-a-hybrid-app/)

-Before you actually pick a route on which kind of app you want for your startup or product.
+Many people just assume native apps are better because of the terminology used.
+But before you actually pick one over the other for your startup or product.
 Let's look at what a hybrid app brings to the table.

 Proponents of native apps state the following advantages:

-1. Device specific features like apps GPS camera etc
+1. Device specific features like apps GPS, camera etc
 2. Performance
 3. Better user experience